ltruchot/webpack-js-eslint-seed/README.md

 NPM Last updated: June 2019

-This is a clean webpack-javascript-eslint seed, with Babel for ES6+ and Airbnb for Lint rules.
+This is a clean and classic webpack-javascript-eslint seed, with Babel for ES6+ and Airbnb for Lint rules.

 `npm install` at your first use, then